JunkyByte/easy_ViTPose/README.md

 ## Accurate 2d human pose estimation, finetuned on 25 keypoints COCO skeleton + feet
 ### Easy to use SOTA `ViTPose` [Y. Xu et al., 2022] models for fast inference.

+This is a work in progress, feel free to contribute.

 ### Results

 ![resimg](https://user-images.githubusercontent.com/24314647/236281199-98e45ab5-2a18-45b7-ba5c-36bdec4450f4.png)